-Ellagic acid, a phenolic acid is found in berries (raspberries, strawberries), pomegranate, grapes, and nuts.
-Ellagic acid has shown positive attributes in esophageal and colon cancer in animals studies.
-Human studies are limited but show ellagic acid to have some potential in its role in cancer treatment help.
+Ellagic acid, a phenolic acid is found in berries (raspberries, strawberries), pomegranate, grapes, and nuts acts as an antioxidant.
+It has shown positive attributes in esophageal and colon cancer in animals studies and possibly prostate cancer.
+Human studies are limited but show it to have some potential in cancer prevention or treatment.

-Get the benefits of pomegranate juice and avoid all the calories and sugar
+Get the benefits of the juice and avoid all the calories and sugar

 (fructose).

-Recommendation: Take 1 or 2 pomegranate capsules daily with food or
+Recommendation: Take 1 or 2 capsules daily with food or

 water.